 Government budget documents can be difficult to read.
 They contain many numbers and tend to involve technical terms and concepts.
-Even people with considerable government experience can be baffled by the numerous tables or find themselves uncertain about the meaning of specialized terms.
+Even people with considerable government experience can, at times, be confused by the numerous tables or find themselves uncertain about the meaning of specialized terms.

-The User's Guide attempts to overcome this problem by providing simplified, nontechnical explanations and a description of how to use the budget documents.
+The User's Guide attempts to overcome this problem by providing simplified, non-technical explanations and a description of how to use the budget documents.
 The User's Guide contains the following sections:

-- The Executive Budget Documents
+- ➤ The Executive Budget Documents

-- The Structure of State Government
+- > The Structure of State Government

-- The Budget Process
+- ➤ The Budget Process

-- Guide to the Tables
+- > Guide to the Tables

-- Financial Terminology
+- ➤ Financial Terminology